exosite/industrial_iot_schema/channel-signal_io_schema.md

 * `PPM`: ppm
 * `PPB`: ppb
 * `PPT`: ppt
-Notes: Psuedo-units to describe particles as a quantity of quantity.
+Notes: **not supported** Psuedo-units to describe particles as a quantity of quantity.

 #### Percentage
 Key (`data_type`): PERCENTAGE<br>